Compost (Organics) Collection Program

 - Tea leaves and coffee grounds.

-Wet and grease/food-soiled paper products including:
+Wet and grease/food-soiled paper and paper products including:

 - Napkins and paper towels